Svoldgaard/Jerne-IF-Eksamens-Project/README.md

 Ensures consistent Git workflows

-Linting
+Linting:

 ESLint (default for React)

-Custom rule: No-State-in-View

-Ensures we use hooks properly instead of placing state directly in the view
+Custom rule: No-State-in-View - Ensures we use hooks properly instead of placing state directly in the view